Trisophic-Union/Core-Documents/Constitution/Constitution.md

 ---

-This office regulates the executive’s relationship with the monecative, which is the finance- overseeing state power described in subsection 7.4.
+This office regulates the executive’s relationship with the noncreative, which is the finance- overseeing state power described in subsection 7.4.

 ##### Membership

-- Part of the Penecium in the Monocative branch or Currently have taken or taking finanical classes along with communications.
+- Part of the Penecium in the Monocative branch or Currently have taken or are taking financial classes along with communications.

 #### Judicial Office: